TikTok: everything you need to know about the video production app

 1) Make sure your child is old enough to use the app.

 2) If your child has their account set to ‘public’, be sure they understand what this really means.
-The ‘private’ setting, allowing your child to only share their content with approved followers may be the safer option.
-Also, be sure to discuss with your child who they allow to follow them, as if they are accepting requests from people they don’t know, this could expose them to risk.
-You can make your profile private by clicking on the profile tab in the app, then go to the three-dot menu in the top-right corner and click on 'Privacy and Safety'.
-Then toggle 'Private account'.
+The ‘private’ setting, allowing your child to share their content only with approved followers, may be the safer option.
+Be sure to discuss with your child whom they allow to follow them.
+If they’re accepting requests from people they don’t know, this could expose them to risk.
+You can make your profile private by clicking on the profile tab in the app, then go to the three-dot menu in the top-right corner, click on 'Privacy and Safety', then toggle 'Private account'.

-4) Make sure your child knows how to report inappropriate content and knows to speak to a trusted adult should this happen.
-In order to report a specific video, click on the 'share' icon in the bottom-left corner of the video, then click report and follow the on-screen instructions.
+4) Make sure your child knows how to report inappropriate content and that they should speak to a trusted adult if they have any concerns about anything on the app.
+If you or your child want to report a specific video, click on the 'share' icon in the bottom-left corner of the video, then click report and follow the on-screen instructions.

-If you wish to report a specific user, you can do this by accessing their profile and then clicking on the three-dot menu in the top-right corner.
-An option saying 'Report' should come up and then follow the on-screen instructions.
+If you want to report a specific user, you can do this by accessing their profile and then clicking on the three-dot menu in the top-right corner.
+An option saying 'Report' will come up: follow the on-screen instructions.